Crime Prevention Tips

 Require identification and authorization from repairmen or maintenance men wanting to enter your room.

 Utilize the Operation Identification program.
-Engrave all valuable items with your driver's license number and keep a record of all valuables, their descriptions and serial numbers.
+Engrave all valuable items with your driver's license or R number and keep a record of all valuables, their descriptions and serial numbers.
 (The Texas Tech Police Department will engrave your property for free.)